kzhang31415/kzhang31415/README.md

-### Hi there 👋 I'm a first year at Carnegie Mellon University's School of Computer Science.
+### Hi there 👋 I'm actually a physicist/mathematician masquerading as a computer scientist

+Languages: C++, JavaScript, C#, Java, C Swift, Python, HTML/CSS
+Technologies: Node, Express, LaTeX, Linux, JSON

 <!--
 **kzhang31415/kzhang31415** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.